MayarAlaa/Life-At-ITI/README.md

 # Week 30 & 31 : Three Weeks Left!

 The first week of Ramadan was very tiring as I slept very late and woke up early for the lecctures.
 The second week was better.
 I started to adapt to my new schedule.
 We took a quick course about some of the design patterns.
 I implemented an example using Strategy, Builder, Observable and Decorator design patterns.
 In the past, when I heard about Design Patterns for the first time, I felt nooo, it's something for programmers with big experience.
 Now I feel a bit more confident to approach them.
 They aren't that hard.
-I just need to clearly understand them + implememting them.
+I just need to clearly understand them + practise implememting them.
 We took another course in WCF and Web APIs and we finished the Angular Course.
 We'll start a 2-week training in Predictive Analytics Modeler with IBM.